iotacademy/LoRaPayloadSimulator/5_LoRaPayloadLocalisationXML.md

-Below a XML message is shown for a device that is configured to include location information.
+Below a XML message is shown for a device that is configured to include location information, originating from Thingpark.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>